jecolon/ziglyph/README.md

 # ziglyph
+## ⚠️ Attention!
+Ziglyph has moved to Codeberg!
+Visit the repo at: https://codeberg.org/dude_the_builder/ziglyph and update your dependencies!
+This GitHub repo will be deleted on September 30, 2023 11:59 PM (AST-4).

 Unicode text processing for the Zig Programming Language.

 ## In-Depth Articles on Unicode Processing with Zig and Ziglyph